nonbiostudent/plumetrack/doc/source/installation.rst

 Windows
 -------

+.. note:: There is a bundled executable of the Plumetrack GUI available for Windows users named plumetrack_gui_x.x.exe `here <https://github.com/nonbiostudent/plumetrack/releases>`_.
+This may be used "as is" without installing any dependencies (not even Python).
+However, it is a very large file, slow to open and lacks the parallel processing capabilities of the standard Plumetrack distributions.
+The bundled executable is only available for 64 bit systems.

 If you do not already have Python installed on your system then it is recommended to use Anaconda.
 Anaconda is a version of Python which already includes many of the common Python packages (including most of the dependencies for Plumetrack), which makes installation of Plumetrack easier!